SENECA Directors & Officers

 Ben Swiszcz, Treasurer

 Ben Swiszcz is a USCF Senior Tournament Director and FIDE National Arbiter.
 Ben has run tournaments for SENECA in both over-the-board and online formats, and he serves as the Director of the Rhode Island Scholastic Chess League.
-Ben is a Certified Public Accountant and oversees all of SENECA’s financial matters, including accounting, donations, and fundraising.
+Ben is an attorney and Certified Public Accountant.
+He oversees all of SENECA’s financial matters, including accounting, donations, and fundraising.
 Ben has been a member of the SENECA board of directors since the organization was founded in December 2014, and he led SENECA’s efforts to obtain 501(c)(3) tax-exempt status.
 Ben serves as a contact person for the Rhode Island Scholastic Chess League, for college clubs and tournaments, and for donations.

 Gina Dufresne, Director